Balm Bench

 Overview

 Frankincense serrata is there for scent first.
 In a finished formula, it brings a dry resin note that can make a beard oil smell cleaner, more deliberate, and less flat.
-It can trim sweetness and add a more polished top impression.
+It can trim sweetness and add a more polished first smell from the jar.

 In balms and salves, it works best as part of the aromatic blend rather than the star that has to do all the work.
 It helps bridge woods, smoke, leather, and citrus accents, so the blend smells tighter in the tin and wears more evenly through the beard.
 Use it when you want lift, dryness, and a resinous edge without turning the profile sharp or perfumey.